Red Light Therapy for ACL Tear - A Recovery Aid

 Does Red Light Therapy Work for ACL Tears?
 What Research Says

-Red light therapy for the ACL tear is under investigation, but thus far, the initial findings are promising.
-Red light therapy accelerates healing by initiating the body's natural repair systems.
+While research is ongoing, initial findings are promising.
 Studies have shown its use to mend strained, torn, and stretched ligaments.
-Specifically, the wavelengths in red light treatment stimulate collagen production, stimulate cellular renewal, and increase blood supply to the damaged ligament.
+Specifically, the wavelengths in red light treatment stimulate collagen production, promote cellular renewal, and increase blood supply to the damaged ligament.

 Clinical Studies on Red Light Therapy for ACL Injury Patients